540096joshua/PROJECT-101/README.md

-"which region contributed the most sales" among others. this wwas done in my first year of university, using excel;
+"which region contributed the most sales" among others. this was done in my first year of university, using excel;
 hope you liked it.